There’s just something about the bass ukulele that’s instantly fascinating to everyone.

 And ukuleles typically use some type of piezo microphone pickup…

 Bass ukuleles can use EITHER.
+Typically though:

-- Hollow bodies typically use piezo pickups.
+- Hollow bodies – use piezo pickups

-- Solid bodies typically use active pickups.
+- Solid bodies – use active pickups

-The vast majority of bass players play fretted rather than fretless…
+As I’m sure you know, the vast majority of bass players play fretted rather than fretless instruments.

-And the same is true for bass ukuleles as well.
+So it’s no surprise that the same is true for bass ukuleles as well.

-- Since ukuleles are notorious for bad intonation, fretless boards allow you to play higher up on the neck while still staying in tune.
+- Better Intonation – Since ukuleles are notorious for bad intonation, fretless boards allow you to play higher up on the neck while still staying in tune.

-- Since the polyurethane strings often suffer from unpredictable stretching, fretless boards allow you to compensate as necessary for flat tuning.
+- Flat Tuning Compensation – Since the polyurethane strings often suffer from unpredictable stretching, fretless boards allow you to compensate as necessary for flat tuning.

-Of course, despite the advantages of the fretless bass uke, if you don’t already play at least one other fretless instrument…then you probably shouldn’t start with this one.
+Of course, despite these advantages, if you don’t already play some fretless instrument…you probably shouldn’t start with this one.
+So beginners stay away. 🙂

-The Kala U-Bass set the standard by which all future copycats were measured against.
+As the first bass ukulele to ever see mainstream success…the Kala U-Bass set the standard by which all future copycats were compared.